 Higher employee engagement

-But if you provide the tools to create relationships, grow their career, and help them do their best work, your workers are more likely to feel engaged and stay.
+If you provide the tools to create relationships, grow their career, and help them do their best work, your workers are more likely to feel engaged and stay.

 More efficient and profitable business